greenelab/phenoplier/environment/README.md

    conda run -n phenoplier --no-capture-output python scripts/setup_data.py
    ```

-This will download ~70 GB of data needed to run the analyses.
+This will download ~130 GB of data and software needed to run the analyses.

 # Developer usage